 One of the most important jobs of the Public Works Department is to ensure that the residents of Tinley Park have a safe, dependable water supply.
-For this reason, the Water and Sewer Division works to ensure that our sanitary sewer system and water system are up-to-date and functioning properly at all times.
+For this reason, the Water & Sewer division works to ensure that the Village's sanitary sewer system and water system are up-to-date and functioning properly at all times.

 Water/Sewer Improvement Projects

 The Village of Tinley Park is making a $16 million investment to its water and sewer infrastructure.
 In addition to the $6.2 million in ARPA funds, the Village is also including an additional $10 million through a bond that is fully funded by current revenue sources.
 This unprecedented investment will address not only outdated water and sewer infrastructure, but also invest in critical needs for the Village’s future economic development.

 The Village will be investing in the reconstruction of a current sanitary liftstation and the construction of a new liftstation.
 The larger of these two projects will be the tear down and reconstruction on Post 5, which is located at the corner of 171st Street and 80th Avenue.
 Post 5 was originally constructed nearly 35 years ago, and close to 70% of all the Village’s sewage flows to this station before being pumped out to MWRD’s interceptor st 175th Street and Ridgeland Avenue.
 The construction of this station will safeguard a critical function of the sewer infrastructure for the Village’s long-term future.